Haiqa461/N_Queen-problem-/README.md

 ## Features

-- Solve the N Queen problem for any size N.
+- Solve the N Queen problem for board sizes greater than or equal to 4.
-- Efficient algorithms to find solutions.
+- Visual representation of the board and queen placements.
-- Detailed output showing each step of the solution process.
+- Step-by-step output displaying each move and backtracking steps.

 ## Getting Started